-The complex aromas have fruity, flinty and perfume-like qualities, including strawberrry cream, rasberry and peach, coupled with bossoms.
-The wine has a crisp acidity and a lucious finish.
+The complex aromas have fruity, flinty and perfume-like qualities, including strawberry cream, raspberry and peach, coupled with blossoms.
+The wine has a crisp acidity and a luscious finish.

-The vineyards of Lucas & Lewellen are located in the three principal wine grape growing regions of Santa Barbara County: the Santa Maria Valley, the Los Alamos Valley and the Santa Ynez Valley.
-These valley vineyards benefit from a transverse mountain range topography, an east-west orientation which channels cool ocean air from the Pacific into the coastal valleys.
-Warm days and cool nights produce a long, gentle growing season.
-The 2019 Rose Pinot Noir is blended from grapes grown in the Goodchild and the Los Alamos Vineyards.
+The vineyards of Lucas & Lewellen are located in the three principal wine grape growing regions of Santa Barbara County: Santa Maria Valley; Los Alamos Valley; and Santa Ynez Valley.
+These valley vineyards benefit from a transverse mountain range topography, and an east-west orientation that channels cool ocean air from the Pacific into the coastal valleys.
+Warm days and cool nights produce a long and gentle growing season.
+The 2020 Rose Pinot Noir is blended from grapes grown in the Goodchild and the Los Alamos Vineyards.
 Goodchild has soils that range from clay and gravel river deposits to hillside and hilltop sites reminiscent of the great vineyards of Burgundy.
 Los Alamos soils have thick layers of clay and loam, coupled with a temperate climate.
-This provides ideal grape-growing conditions for Burgundian, Rhone, Bordeaux and Italian varieites.
+This provides ideal grape-growing conditions for Burgundian, Rhone, Bordeaux and Italian varieties.

 Producer: Lucas & Lewellen